Back

 All classes have discrete lessons at the start of each term on how to stay safe online at a level relevant to their year group and online uses.
 In addition, online safety discussions happen throughout each weekly lesson to keep this element of Computing as a priority.

 The children's learning is further enhanced with whole school focus weeks such as Coding Week (each child completing an ‘Hour of Code’) and Safer Internet Day.
-The children are also given the opportunity to gain extra experience through attending lunchtime extra-curricular clubs and acting as Digital Leaders.
+The children are also given the opportunity to gain extra experience through attending lunchtime extra-curricular clubs and acting as Technicians.
 Furthermore, we are committed to ensuring that children have access to up-to-date resources, both software and hardware.

 Our children enjoy and value the Computing curriculum we deliver, they understand why they are doing things, not just how.
 Children discuss, reflect and appreciate the impact computing has on their learning, development and well-being.